 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-For the Royal Crown Vein (RCV) Drilling Prog diamond ("DD") core is the main sample type. sizes comprise of PQ (core Ø 83mm) and HQ 61mm) size cores.
-Cores are split using a dia core saw with cutting plane oriented perpendit the mineralized structures.
-Half of the core is a sample and the other half retained for future of Drilling is carried out to industry standard.
-Cores are sampled based on lithological contral a minimum interval of 20cm and maximum into 1.0m.
-Since 2010, all PMC surface exploration core are directly sent to Intertek Minerals Philippine ("Intertek") for sample preparation and analysis Intertek is an ISO 9001: 2015 QMS certified la Sample preparation and analytical techniques employed are to industry standards.
-Due to Covid 19 travel restrictions, core samp the 2020 RCV Drilling Program were prepared analysed in-house by the PMC QAQC Depart Laboratory.
-PMC's laboratory is annually audi Intertek since 2017, and has noted that sampl preparation and analytical procedures are of it standards with assay results of sufficient accuprecision for use in resource estimation.
-The remaining pulps and coarse sample rejectetained in a secure storage for future reference thistorical core samples from 2006 to 2007 we analysed in Philsaga Mining Corporation's ("P Laboratory.
-A 2005 audit of the PMC laborato and procedures by a Competent Person (Obia noted a potential for sample cross contaminate both mine ore and exploration samples are prand analysed using the same laboratory facilit independent laboratory check of CRMs and hi (i.e. &gt;5.0 gft Au) pulp samples noted that the laboratory consistently reports mostly high assignates compared to those analysed by MacPh Geoservices Philippines Inc. ("MacPhar") - and ISO9001:2000 accredited laboratory in M MacPhar was later acquired by Intertek on Ap Underground cut samples from the RCV Spec Projects were used in the resource estimation samples are obtained through a combination of cut, chip, and segregation sampling.
-The
+For the Royal Crown Vein (RCV) Drilling Program diamond ("DD") core is the main sample type.
+Core sizes comprise of PQ (core Ø 83mm) and HQ (core Ø 61mm) size cores.
+Cores are split using a diamond core saw with cutting plane oriented perpendicular to the mineralized structures.
+Half of the core is taken as sample and the other half retained for future reference.
+Drilling is carried out to industry standard.
+Cores are sampled based on lithological contacts with a minimum interval of 20cm and maximum interval of 1.0m.
+Since 2010, all PMC surface exploration core samples are directly sent to Intertek Minerals Philippines ("Intertek") for sample preparation and analytical techniques employed are to industry standards.
+Due to Covid 19 travel restrictions, core samples from the 2020 RCV Drilling Program were preparade and analysed in-house by the PMC QAQC Department Laboratory.
+PMC's laboratory is annually audited by Intertek since 2017, and has noted that sample preparation and analytical procedures are of industry standards with assay results of sufficient accuracy and precision for use in resource estimation.
+The remaining pulps and coarse sample rejects are retained in a secure storage for future reference.
+Historical core samples from 2006 to 2007 were analysed in Philsaga Mining Corporation's ("PMC") Laboratory.
+A 2005 audit of the PMC laboratory facilities and independent laboratory check of CRMs and high grade (i.e. &gt;5.0 g/t Au) pulp samples noted that the PMC laboratory consistently reports mostly high assay values compared to those analysed by MacPhar Geoservices Philippines lnc. ("MacPhar") - a NATA and ISO901:2000 accredited laboratory in Manila.
+MacPhar was later acquired by Intertek on April 2008.
+Underground cut samples from the RCV Special Projects were used in the resource estimation.
+Cut samples are obtained through a combination of channel cut, chip, and segregation sampling.
+The minimum sampling intervals.
+Samples are taken t